Olafur Eliasson: Awards

 The Spiral Pavilion, conceived in 1999 for the Venice Biennale and today on display at Kunsthalle Bielefeld, brought Olafur Eliasson the Benesse Prize by the Benesse Corporation.
 In 2004, Olafur won the Nykredit Architecture Prize and the Eckersberg Medal for painting.
 The following year he was awarded the Prince Eugen Medal for sculpture and in 2006, the Crown Prince Couple's Culture Prize.
+In 2006, he received the Austrian Frederick Kiesler Prize for Architecture and the Arts.
 In 2007, he was awarded the first Joan Miró Prize by the Joan Miró Foundation.